ejbills/DockDoor/README.md

 4. **Testing:**
     - Write unit tests for new features or changes.
     - Ensure existing tests pass before submitting a pull request.

+**Help**
+- I disabled the menu bar icon and now I can't access settings
+- - When DockDoor initially opens, the menu icon will be visible for 10 seconds, until it disappears.
+This way, you can access the settings even with the icon disabled.
+Just relaunch the app and click it before it disappears.